ubisoft/shotmanager/README.md

 > we will try to help as much as possible.

 Note that development is on Windows 10.
-Report issues and submitted PRs for other OSs are also appreciated.
+Reported issues and submitted PRs for other OSs are also appreciated.

 ## Purpose